UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 This price should be queried from the highest volume Uniswap or Balancer pool (Whichever one is deemed more legitimate by the UMA token holders) on Ethereum where at least one asset in the pair is CAR.
 It's expected that a single Uniswap/USDC pool will have 99% of the liquidity and volume so confusion will not arise.

 ### Post Cutoff
 The source of truth for this data is the Compound USDC cToken's (cUSDC) `borrowRatePerBlock()` method.
-As of the writing of this UMIP, the agreed upon cUSDC smart contract address is `0x39aa39c021dfbae8fac545936693ac917d5e7563`.
+As of the writing of this UMIP, the agreed-upon cUSDC smart contract address is `0x39aa39c021dfbae8fac545936693ac917d5e7563`.
 This price identifier aggregates the value returned by `borrowRatePerBlock()` over every block from the 30 days ending at the cutoff/expiration timestamp (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`).

 It is recommended to gather the raw data from an Ethereum archive node.
 Alternatively, this data is indexed in the [Graph Protocol](https://thegraph.com/explorer/subgraph/graphprotocol/compound-v2).
 As of writing this UMIP, Graph Protocol is free.
 However, they have plans to start charging for access in the future.
 In the future, querying 30 days worth of blocks may cost up to $20 USD.
 This UMIP's price identifier will only be used for the DVM to return the synthetic token's expiration price.
 Therefore, this high price won't be incurred by liquidator bots.

 Raw data is also available for download at the [Tendies Exchange public endpoint](https://cache.tendies.exchange/borrow_rate_per_block.json).
-This endpoint is updated with every new block, but delayed by 20 block confirmations.
+This endpoint is updated with every new block but delayed by 20 block confirmations.
 This endpoint is free to use.
 To generate a similar file, governors can use and/or modify this [open source indexer script](https://github.com/evanmays/tendies-exchange/tree/master/indexer).

 All of these endpoints give the borrow rate per block for historical blocks, however converting this data to APR (and aggregation) is still required.
 (Read the implementation section)

 ## Price Feed Implementation
 ### Pre Cutoff
-This price should be updated every second by using the time weighted average price from the past 2 hours.
+This price should be updated every second by using the time-weighted average price from the past 2 hours.
 Data can be queried from Uniswap/Balancer event logs on any Ethereum full node.

 Liquidator bots with access to an Ethereum full node can use this [Uniswap implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) and this [Balancer implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/BalancerPriceFeed.js) for free to query current and historical data.